Frequently Asked Questions

 Training Time Commitments

-- Individuals will be asked to participate in classroom training up to three days a month for 9 months.
+- Individuals will be asked to participate in classroom training up to two days a month for 6 months.
 During the program, participants will need to be released from their regular work schedule to cover this training time.

 - Additional training time will be scheduled during regular work hours for coaching, departmental assignment, individual development plan assignments, and mentoring.